Registration of yachts, cruisers, and fishing boats

-The Australian Register of Ships is maintained by the Shipping Registration Office of the Australian Maritime Safety Authority.
-The register contains the following information about registered vessels:
+The Australian general shipping register is maintained by our Shipping Registration Office.
+The register contains information about registered vessels, including:

 Why register a yacht, cruiser or fishing boat?

-Although such vessels are not required by law to be registered, the following safeguards and benefits are available through registration:
+Although these vessels are not required by law to be registered—unless they are proceeding on an international voyage—there are safeguards and benefits available to you if you register including:

 Registration of title in the vessel

-- Registration gives 'good title' to the vessel which cannot be overturned by the holder of an earlier interest unless you had notice of that interest when you purchased it.
+- You will have a record of 'good title' to the vessel which cannot be overturned by the holder of an earlier interest unless you had notice of that interest when you purchased it.

 Australian nationality for the vessel